SabaLab/diffEnrich/README.md

 liver injury in a model consisting of long‐term (116 days) chronic ethanol (EtOH) consumption followed by a single EtOH binge.

-Functional enrichment of carbonylated proteins for KEGG pathways and was tested using a 1‐sided Fisher’s exact test in each experimental group (2 genotypes × 3 treatment conditions = 6 experimental groups).
+Functional enrichment of carbonylated proteins for KEGG pathways was tested using a 1‐sided Fisher’s exact test in each experimental group (2 genotypes × 3 treatment conditions = 6 experimental groups).
 Differential enrichment between experimental groups was examined using a